open-component-model/ocm-website/content/docs/tutorials/build-deploy-software-via-helm-charts-with-ocm-101.md

 ocm transfer ctf -f <ctf-target-dir> <oci-repo-url>
 ```

-Using the `--copy-resources` flag the OCM CLI will copy also copy all referenced resourcres to the OCI registry, making the resources part of the OCM component version, creating a self-contained component version.
+Using the `--copy-resources` flag the OCM CLI will copy also copy all referenced resources to the OCI registry, making the resources part of the OCM component version, creating a self-contained component version.

 ```shell
 ocm transfer ctf --copy-resources --enforce --overwrite ./ocm-hello-world OCIRegistry::ghcr.io/stb1337/ocm-hello-world-v1